Earth Notes: LiFePO4 Battery Integration with Off-grid Solar PVUpdated 2024-02-24 21:33 GMT.

 I'm itching to do it, but if it goes wrong it may (a) fry my server and (b) my family since these things would be in the kitchen by the exit door unless I take steps to relocate them...

-It looks like a bomb all bound with tape and with wires hanging out, and I've worked out a way to hook it into my system to sorta kinda double up storage capacity.
+It looks like a bomb all bound with tape and with wires hanging out, and I have worked out a way to hook it into my system to sorta kinda double up storage capacity.

 It's about 1/3rd the size and weight of my 12V gel SLA 40Ah (ie same usable capacity), so I was able to plonk this in my backpack with my laptop.